 Have trouble navigating the solar photovoltaic (PV) permit process for solar system installations?
 The process is stressful, can take a lot of time, and at times, have you running in circles.
 Knobelsdorff Enterprises (KE) has more than 30 years of experience navigating the solar permit process, ensuring solar designs are complete and follow all AHJ requirements, so we can finish our projects on time and within budget.

-“Developers constantly complain how long the solar permit process can take,” said Jeff Schrimpf, KE general manager, energy.
-“Prior to installing a solar photovoltaic system, an electrical, structure/building and stormwater permit is required by the local JHA.
-Some jurisdictions also require a site driveway permit, bonds, watershed permits, as well as wetland permits, depending on the asset location.”
+“Developers constantly complain about how long the solar permit process can take,” said Jeff Schrimpf, KE general manager, energy.
+“Before installing a solar photovoltaic system, an electrical, structure/building, and a stormwater permit is required by the local JHA.
+Some jurisdictions also require site driveway permits, bonds, watershed permits, as well as wetland permits, depending on the asset location.”
 And these permits vary state-to-state, county-to-county, town-to-town.

 “Experience is key,” said Schrimpf.
 Companies such as KE understand the importance of navigating the solar permit process, so we can receive the permits on the first submission to the JHA.
 “Permits are only a small part of the superior value KE brings to our projects.
-KE is also a leader solar installation and operation and maintenance services,” said Schrimpf.
-“As an electrical, engineering and energy company under one roof, we can perform EPC (engineering, procurement and construction) services, and continue to work with our customers with startup, commissioning and O&M services.”
-KE can handle all facets of work on a solar project, including civil, structural, electrical and interconnect with electric utility.
+KE is also a leader in solar installation and operation and maintenance services,” said Schrimpf.
+“As an electrical, engineering, and energy company under one roof, we can perform EPC (engineering, procurement, and construction) services, and continue to work with our customers with startup, commissioning and O&M services.”
+KE can handle all facets of work on a solar project, including civil, structural, electrical, and interconnecting with the electric utility.

 Click here for more information on how KE can help you navigate the solar permit process.